-What does it mean if the specimen tests positive for influenza A, influenza B, and/or RSV?
+What does it mean if the specimen tests positive for influenza A and/or influenza B?

-A positive test result for influenza A virus, influenza B virus, and/or respiratory syncytial virus (RSV) indicates that RNA from one or more of these viruses was detected, the patient is infected with the virus(es) and is presumed to be contagious.
+A positive test result for influenza A virus and/or influenza B virus indicates that RNA from one or more of these viruses was detected, the patient is infected with the virus(es) and is presumed to be contagious.
 Laboratory test results should always be considered in the context of clinical findings and observations and epidemiological data in making a final diagnosis.
 Patient management decisions should be made by a healthcare provider and follow current CDC guidelines.
-Results (positive and negative) for influenza and/or RSV should be interpreted with caution.
-If a result is inconsistent with clinical presentation and/or other clinical and epidemiological information, FDA-cleared influenza and/or RSV NAATs are available for confirmation if clinically indicated.
+Results (positive and negative) for influenza should be interpreted with caution.
+If a result is inconsistent with